OpenLHS/Distrib_analysis/Horizontally_distributed_analysis/cox_regression/Cox_model/README.md

 - The core article is in the root directory: "Lu et al. - 2015 - WebDISCO: A Web Service for Distributed Cox Model.pdf."
 This describes the background of the work and presents the method used.

 - Examples
 The examples folder contains a few examples.
-Each example folder is self-contained.
+Each example can be ran directly from their specific folder.
 Therefore, some files will be duplicated across examples, but this is to facilitate their exploration independantly.

 - Generic_code
 The generic_code folder contains examplar `R` code files pertaining to the distributed approach and its pooled comparator.
 Please read the code and its comments in the `R` file as files may require edition before being used.